Light Field Depth Estimation via Stitched Epipolar Plane Images: Conclusion and discussion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Ping Zhou} received the B.Eng. degree in Electronic Engineering from University of Science and Technology of China, Hefei, China, in 2002, and the Ph.D. degree in Biomedical Engineering from University of Science and Technology of China, Hefei, China, in 2007.
 He is currently an associate professor with the School of Biological Science $\&$ Medical Engineering, Southeast University.
-His research interests include computational imaging in biomedical engineering (light field-based system and algorithm), 3D structured-light imaging in biomedical engineering, and biomedical image processing (segmentation, classification). \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiaoyang Liu} received the B.Eng. degree in Biomedical Engineering from Southeast University in 2020.
+His research interests include computational imaging in biomedical engineering (light field-based system and algorithm), 3D structured-light imaging in biomedical engineering, and biomedical image processing (segmentation, classification). \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Langqing Shi} received the B.Eng. degree in Biomedical Engineering from Southeast University in 2021.
+He is now a postgraduate at the School of Biological Science $\&$ Medical Engineering, Southeast University.
+His research interests include light field image processing and super-resolution. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiaoyang Liu} received the B.Eng. degree in Biomedical Engineering from Southeast University in 2020.
 She is now a postgraduate at the School of Biological Science $\&$ Medical Engineering, Southeast University.
 Her research interests include light field image representation and processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jing Jin}received the B.Eng. degree from the Southeast University, Nanjing, China, in 2017.
 She is currently pursuing the Ph.D. degree in computer science with the City University of Hong Kong, Hong Kong SAR.
-Her research interests include light field image representation and processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yuting Zhang} received the B.Eng. and MA.Eng degrees in Biomedical Engineering from Southeast University in 2018 and 2021, respectively.
-Her research interests include 3D reconstruction, light field image representation and processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Junhui Hou} received the B.Eng. degree in information engineering (Talented Students Program) from the South China University of Technology, Guangzhou, China, in 2009, the M.Eng. degree in signal and information processing from Northwestern Polytechnical University, Xian, China, in 2012, and the Ph.D. degree in electrical and electronic engineering from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2016.
-He immediately joined the Department of Computer Science, City University of Hong Kong, as an Assistant Professor in Jan.
-2017.
-His research interests fall into the general areas of multimedia signal processing, such as image/video/3D geometry data representation, processing and analysis, semi/un-supervised data modeling, and data compression.
+Her research interests include light field image representation and processing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yuting Zhang} received the B.Eng. and MA.Eng degrees in Biomedical Engineering from Southeast University in 2018 and 2021, respectively.
+Her research interests include 3D reconstruction, light field image representation and processing. \end{IEEEbiography}